percona/k8spg-docs/docs/users.md

 ## Defaults

-When you create a PostgreSQL cluster with Operator and do not specify any additional users or databases, Operator will do the following:
+When you create a PostgreSQL cluster with the Operator and do not specify any additional users or databases, the Operator will do the following:

-- Create a database that matches the name of the PostgreSQL cluster.
+- Create a database that matches the name of your PostgreSQL cluster.
 - Create an unprivileged PostgreSQL user with the name of the cluster.
 This user has access to the database created in the previous step.
-- Create a Secret with the login credentials and connection details for the PostgreSQL user in relation to the database.
+- Create a Secret with the login credentials and connection details for the PostgreSQL user which is in relation to the database.
 This is stored in a Secret named `<clusterName>-pguser-<clusterName>`.
 These credentials include:
   - `user`: The name of the user account.
   - `password`: The password for the user account.
   - `dbname`: The name of the database that the user has access to by default.